jiangvv/gradify/README.md

 0.1 (beta)

-The JS version was quickly written to use as an example on the website, and needs futher work.
+The JS version was quickly written to use as an example on the website, and needs further work.
 The python source also needs some optimization/styling, especially deep cross-browser support and PNG support.

 # Getting Started